ASalavei/HostAppTest/README.md

 To run clean and Kotlin iOS tests:
 `./gradlew :shared:cleanIosSimulatorArm64Test :shared:iosSimulatorArm64Test`

-Test failed, but it should pass when properly configured.
+Currently, they are failing, but should pass when properly configured.
+Ideally, Kotlin test should aso be launched from withing `UIApplicationMain`, the same way `xcodebuild` does it.